Why we stock highest-quality oils

 – If a harvest fails or political unrest disrupts farms, prices spike overnight.

-– Popular scents (rose otto in Valentine’s season) can see temporary price surges.
+– Popular scents (Rose Absolute in Valentine’s season) can see temporary price surges.

 Weather

--Then there’s Papatūānuku’s whims—droughts, floods, frosts or pests can wipe out an entire harvest, sending prices through the roof.
+-Then there’s Papatūānuku’s whims—droughts, floods, frosts or pests can negatively impact harvests, sending prices through the roof.

 3. The Pitfalls of “Cheap” Oils

-Adulterated with synthetic aroma chemicals or lower-cost carrier oils.
+Adulterated: with synthetic fragrance chemicals or lower-cost carrier oils.

-Rectified: blended from multiple sources, losing the signature profile of the original terroir.
+Blended: oils from multiple sources of varying quality, losing the signature profile of the original terroir (local soil and climate).

 Under-tested: no COA or GC-MS, so you don’t know what’s actually in the bottle.